valueof/meh/README.md

 #### How To Help

 So far this has been tested only on my own data.
 If you want to help, head over to [medium.com/me/export](https://medium.com/me/export), export your data, run it through `meh`, and let me know if anything is broken by creating an issue.

+You can also try Medium Export Helper on the web: [meh.antonkovalyov.com](https://meh.antonkovalyov.com)

 Thank you!